aragonlabs/pay-protocol/README.md

 Cash is anonymous, hardly traceable and allows free trade between free humans.

 The eradication of the physical form of money will convert money in a purely information network.
-Information can be and is censor everyday.
+Information can be censored.

 Censoring speech is a horrible thing that shouldn't happen in advanced societies but unfortunately it happens in every country in the world, every day.